 18.104.22.168.
 The president successfully navigates relationships with legislators, the Governor’s office, other state and federal agencies, and with other public officials on matters affecting the institution.
 The president shows strong understanding of the political environment’s impact on the institution and is able to properly adjust strategies in the face of those realities.

 5.4.7.
-Relationship to the Institutional Board of Trustees and to the Board of Regents
+Relationship to the Institutional Board of Trustees and to the Board of Higher Education

 22.214.171.124.
-The president provides professional leadership for the Board of Trustees or, in the case of the Commissioner, for the Board of Regents and to present candid judgments on matters affecting the institution.
+The president provides professional leadership for the Board of Trustees or, in the case of the Commissioner, for the Board of Higher Education and to present candid judgments on matters affecting the institution.

 188.8.131.52.
-When serious challenges for the institution arise, the president engages the Trustees and the Regents appropriately and recommends the best course of action.
+When serious challenges for the institution arise, the president engages the Trustees and the Board members appropriately and recommends the best course of action.

 184.108.40.206.
-The president successfully oversees the day-to-day operations and is able to carry out duties which have been or may be delegated or assigned by the Board of Regents or the Board of Trustees.
+The president successfully oversees the day-to-day operations and is able to carry out duties which have been or may be delegated or assigned by the Board of Higher Education or the Board of Trustees.

 5.4.8.
 Student Engagement